ronarbel/PebWack_ProjectLauncher/README.md

           }
         };
         --------------------------------

-    - A new folder 'YourNewWebpackReactProject will exist on your desktop.
+    5. A new folder 'New_PebWack_Project' will exist on your desktop.
 Manually open index.html in your text editor:
-      * Copy and save the following:
+      - Copy and save the following:

         --------------------------------
         <!DOCTYPE html>
           <html lang="en">